-BCNU is pleased to sponsor a student member from each of our 16 regions to attend the following events.
+The BC Nurses' Union is pleased to sponsor BCNU student nurse members from each of our 16 regions to attend the following events listed below.

 Applications will be scored and ranked based on submissions, this may include previous involvement with BCNU and a description of why you would like to attend the event.

 In order to be eligible for conference sponsorships, you must be a nursing student in British Columbia, and you must be registered as a BCNU student member.
 If you are not yet a BCNU student member, please